dmejiar/git-sync/README.md

-This repo was forked from [wei/git-sync](https://github.com/wei/git-sync) to add git-lfs support by using a recent version of Alpine Linux.

 # Git Sync

-A GitHub Action for syncing between two independent repositories using **force push**.
+A GitHub Action for updating a GitHub mirror repository.

 ## Features

-- Sync branches between two GitHub repositories
-- Sync branches to/from a remote repository
+- Updated GitHub mirror repository
 - GitHub action can be triggered on a timer or on push (branches and tags)
-- Support for GIT LFS (PULL ALL from source then PUSH ALL to destination)

 ## Quick Setup Step-by-Step